Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 public bool canRefill = false;

-// flag indicating there are no matches
+// Flag: whether there are no matches left on the board

 public bool noMatches = true;